Bredon Homology of Partition Complexes: Approximations

+\begin{proof}[Proof of Lemma~\ref{lemma:one-subgroup-approximation}] The verification that $Y\simeq X_{\Dcal}$ proceeds by checking the two conditions that characterize $X_{\Dcal}$.
+First, the orbit types: all isotropy groups of $Y$ are indeed conjugate to~$D$.
+Second, the fixed point spaces: $Y^D$ is $EW_{G}(D)\times F$, which is homotopy equivalent to~$X^D$, as required of~$X_{\Dcal}$.
+The homology and cohomology calculations then follow by Example~\ref{example:bredon-ordinary}. \end{proof}

-To close this section, we establish a canonical starting point for approximation calculations when the Bredon coefficient system is $p$-constrained.
-Let $\pgroups$ be the collection of all $p$-subgroups of $G$.
-The following proposition is essentially \cite[6.4]{Sharp}.
+To close this section, we establish a canonical starting point for approximation calculations when the Bredon coefficient system is projective relative to a family.
+The case $X=*$ of the following proposition can be read off as a special case of~\cite[Theorem A]{WebbSplit}.
+The case when $\Fcal$ is the family of all $p$-subgroups of~$G$ is essentially~\cite[6.4]{Sharp}.

 \begin{proposition} \allpgroupstext \end{proposition}